Solving bilevel programs based on lower-level Mond-Weir duality

 Letting $\lambda^g:=\eta^g-\gamma\bar{u},~\lambda^h:=\eta^h-\gamma\bar{v}, ~\lambda^u:=\eta^u+\gamma g(\bar{x},\bar{y})$, and $\lambda^L:=\beta$, we obtain \eqref{MPCC-S-1}-\eqref{MPCC-S-5} from \eqref{MDPKKT2-1} and \eqref{MDPKKT2-4}-\eqref{MDPKKT2-9} immediately.
 It remains to show \eqref{MPCC-S-6}-\eqref{MPCC-S-8}.
 In fact, if $i\in I_{-0}$, which means $g_{i}(\bar{x},\bar{y})<0$ and $\bar{u}_i=0$, we have $\eta_i^g=0$ by \eqref{MDPKKT2-7} and hence $\lambda_i^g=\eta_i^g-\gamma \bar{u}_i=0$, namely, \eqref{MPCC-S-6} holds.
 If $i\in I_{0+}$, which means $g_{i}(\bar{x},\bar{y})=0$ and $\bar{u}_i>0$, we have $\eta_i^u=0$ by \eqref{MDPKKT2-8} and hence $\lambda_i^u=\eta_i^u+\gamma g_{i}(\bar{x},\bar{y})=0$, namely, \eqref{MPCC-S-7} holds.
 If $i\in I_{00}$, which means $g_{i}(\bar{x},\bar{y})=\bar{u}_i=0$, we have $\lambda_i^g=\eta_i^g\geq 0$ and $\lambda_i^u=\eta_i^u \geq 0$ by \eqref{MDPKKT2-7} and \eqref{MDPKKT2-8}, respectively, namely, \eqref{MPCC-S-8} holds.
 This completes the proof. \end{proof}

 Note that the converse of Theorem \ref{KKT=S} is incorrect, which can be illustrated by the following example.

-\begin{ex}\rm \cite{Li2021novel} Consider the bilevel program
+\begin{ex}\rm Consider the bilevel program

-It is shown in \cite{Li2021novel} that $(0,1)$ is a unique optimal solution of \eqref{ex-MDP-KKT<S-1} and $(0,1,0,0)$ is an S-stationary point of the corresponding MPCC.
-Since the lower-level problem is convex and satisfies the linear constraint qualification everywhere, we can equivalently transform \eqref{ex-MDP-KKT<S-1} into the corresponding MDP
+It is shown in \cite{Li2022novel} that $(0,1)$ is a unique optimal solution of \eqref{ex-MDP-KKT<S-1} and $(0,1,0,0)$ is an S-stationary point of the corresponding MPCC.
+Since the lower-level problem is a convex quadratic programming, we can equivalently transform \eqref{ex-MDP-KKT<S-1} into the corresponding MDP

 Next, we show that $(0,1,1,0,0)$ is not a KKT point of \eqref{ex-MDP-KKT<S-2}.
 Suppose by contradiction that there exists $(\eta^G,\eta^g,\eta^u,\alpha,\beta,\gamma)\in\mathbb{R}^8$ such that

 We have